pyiron/pyiron/docs/source/installation.rst

     cd /home/abc123/pyiron_resources
     mkdir queues

-Configure the queue on your supercomputer (example for SLURM setup, for others/more advanced setups see`pysqa docs <https://pysqa.readthedocs.io/en/latest/>`_ ).
+Configure the queue on your supercomputer (example for SLURM setup, for others/more advanced setups see `pysqa docs <https://pysqa.readthedocs.io/en/latest/>`_).
 Edit/create a :code:`queue.yaml` file in the :code:`queues` folder, with contents of:

 .. code-block:: bash